mckaywrigley/paul-graham-gpt/README.md

 Search was created with [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings) (`text-embedding-ada-002`).

-First, we loop over the book and generate embeddings for each chunk of text.
+First, we loop over the essays and generate embeddings for each chunk of text.

 Then in the app we take the user's search query, generate an embedding, and use the result to find the most similar passages from the book.